metamath/lamp-guide/docs/index.md

 [development version of metamath-lamp (but this may not work as expected)](https://expln.github.io/lamp/dev/index.html).

 In this section we'll cover some potential future directions.

+One small but important expected change is support for a "long click".
+Holding down the left mouse button or touch for a longer time (e.g., 500 milliseconds) is a "long click", and is considered the same as alt+left click.
+This small change means that smartphones will be able to access all of metamath-lamp's functionality.

+Another expected change is that the first created step will be specially marked as a "goal".
+Goals will be treated somewhat differently from other statements, to make the default behavior more convenient.

 A future version is likely to have an "explorer" tab to let you explore the contents of a database.
 Below is draft text describing this feature, which may give you glimpse.